ScottMorse/PyMusician/README.md

 import pymusician
 pymusician.A4 = 442
 ```
-This will globally affect the rest of the code, by affecting any situation where frequency is calculated, such as the frequency property of a Note object.
+This will globally affect the rest of the code, by affecting any situation where frequency is calculated, such as the <a href="#frequency">frequency property</a> of a Note object.
 This is the only value in the main that has global consequences within the functions of pymusician.
 ```python
 import pymusician
 pymusician.Note("A",4).frequency #440